-Students visit monasteries built into mountainsides as they learn about the ancient civilizations that once thrived in the Himalayas.
+You will visit monasteries built into mountainsides as you learn about the ancient civilizations that once thrived in the Himalayas.
 The program engages with those who have reconstructed this history, those who are creating new history, and those who preserve the art that remains.

 Travel the road across northern India on the Tibetan Plateau.

-The program travels through the valleys of Spiti, Ladakh, and Zanskar, situated on the Tibetan Plateau, with an average elevation of between 11,000 and 12,000 feet.
-The group crosses high-altitude passes close to 18,000 feet in elevation.
+You will travel through the valleys of Spiti, Ladakh, and Zanskar, situated on the Tibetan Plateau, with an average elevation of between 11,000 and 12,000 feet, crossing high-altitude passes close to 18,000 feet in elevation.

-Students discover how Spiti, Ladakh, and Zanskar are regions that remain culturally intact, their ancient monasteries and distinctive secular communities vibrant and creative.
-Often referred to as "Little Tibet," the region has been an important part of Buddhist and Silk Road culture for hundreds of years.
+Here, you will discover how the Spiti, Ladakh, and Zanskar regions remain culturally intact, their ancient monasteries and distinctive secular communities vibrant and creative.
+Often referred to as “Little Tibet,” the region has been an important part of Buddhist and Silk Road culture for hundreds of years.
 Many of these areas have only recently become accessible by road.

 See the stunning natural landscape and unique wildlife of the western Himalayas.